mrvautin/envz/README.md

 The idea is that the `process.env` will be merged with loaded `yaml` file.

-`env` uses a cascading (sequential order) configuration method which sometimes is better understood looking at an example.
+`env` uses a cascading (sequential order) configuration method which is easier to understand looking at an example.

 ``` yaml
 base: